State pension in Spain: Complete guide

 We’ll cover all of this and more in this handy guide to the state pension in Spain, including the application process and how to claim pension refunds should you need to.

 While sorting out your pension, it’s also a good time to find a secure, convenient and low-cost way to manage your money when in Spain.
-Open a multi-currency Wise account and you can send money to and from the UK and Spain for tiny fees and the real exchange rate.
+Open a multi-currency Wise account and you can send money to and from the UK and Spain at the mid-market exchange rate for tiny fees*.

 Plus, you can spend like a local from the minute you arrive, without any need to hunt around for the best exchange rate and convert currency.
 Simply tap and spend with your contactless Wise debit card, which automatically converts GBP to EUR at a great rate whenever you make a purchase.